-If you already have some coding experience and IDLE seems too simple for you, try Ninja-IDE.
-Ninja-IDE is an excellent Python IDE.
+If you already have some coding experience and IDLE seems too simple for you, try PyCharm (Community Edition), an open source IDE for Python.
 It has keyword highlighting to help detect typos, quotation and parenthesis completion to avoid syntax errors, line numbers (helpful when debugging), indentation markers, and a Run button to test code quickly and easily.

-To install it, visit the Ninja-IDE website and download the Windows installer.
+To install it, visit the PyCharm IDE website, download the installer, and run it.
 The process is the same as with Python: start the installer, allow Windows to install a non-Microsoft application, and wait for the installer to finish.

-Once Ninja-IDE is installed, double-click the Ninja-IDE icon on your desktop or select it from the Start menu.
+Once PyCharm is installed, double-click the PyCharm icon on your desktop or select it from the Start menu.

 Tell Python what to do

 Keywords tell Python what you want it to do.
-In either IDLE or Ninja-IDE, go to the File menu and create a new file.
+In IDLE, go to the File menu and create a new file.
 In PyCharm, click the New Project button.

-In your new, empty file, type this into IDLE or Ninja-IDE:
+In your new, empty file, type this into IDLE or PyCharm:

 - If you are using IDLE, go to the Run menu and select the Run Module option.

-- If you are using Ninja, click the Run File button in the left button bar.
+- If you are using PyCharm, click the Run button in the top right corner of the window.